 An extension is where a student applies for a brief extension to the hand-in deadline for an individual coursework assignment.
 The extension will normally be for a maximum of 5 working days.
-This maximum period is required in order to avoid delaying the provision of feedback to the rest of the cohort, to allow for sufficient marking time (especially during the resit period) and to facilitate the efficient processing of student work.
+This maximum period is required in order to avoid delaying the provision of feedback to the rest of the cohort, to allow for sufficient marking time and to facilitate the efficient processing of student work.